eustaceb/glasshouse/README.md

-You can find a deployed instance of the app at [https://web-sampler-sniif.ondigitalocean.app](https://web-sampler-sniif.ondigitalocean.app).
+You can find a deployed instance of the app at [https://mashangok.co.uk](https://mashangok.co.uk).

 ![Screenshot of application](docs/images/screenshot.png?raw=true "Screenshot of application")

-The application was built using React, Tone.js, Material-UI and Webpack.
+The application was built using React, Tone.js and Webpack.

 # Requirements